-To do so, tick the Recommended plan option right above the Plan features list, inside the table creator:
+To do so, select the Enabled option in the Highlight plan setting, right below the Styling category, inside the table creator:

 Then update your table and check out the results.
 Your recommended plan now has a new insignia, and is larger than its competitors – which will hopefully catch your visitor’s eye:

-To customize the colors of your plans, navigate to Others > Color, and select from the palette drop-down:
+To customize the colors of your plans, navigate to Color, and select from the palette drop-down:

 Once you’ve made your customizations, the final step is to insert your pricing plan into a WordPress post or page.

 Step 5: Insert your pricing table into your website 🌐

 Your finished WordPress pricing tables can be found under Pricing Tables > All Pricing Tables.
 To insert them into your website, choose the appropriate pricing table from the list, and look for the corresponding shortcode to the right of its name:

 Copy the shortcode, and paste it exactly where you want your pricing table to appear – either on a particular post or page, or using the WordPress Customizer.
 In our case, we paired it with the Neve theme‘s testimonial section.
 That way, prospective customers can check out your plans, then move on to reading what past customers have to say if they need any more convincing:

 There’s a reason why lots of websites use pricing tables – they offer an elegant (and effective) solution to a complex problem.
 They enable you to provide customers with nearly all of the information they’ll need to make a decision about your services, without resorting to long paragraphs – and they can look great too!